ptdewey/dotfiles/README.md

 # dotfiles
 My essential configuration files and scripts
+(should be mostly distro agnostic)

 ## Installation Instructions
 1. clone directory to home folder